glbala87/ELLA_tool/docs/manual/classification-page.md

 ### Saving unfinished work

-There is currently no auto-save feature in *ella*, so please make sure to use the `SAVE` button on a regular basis.
+There is currently no auto-save feature in ELLA, so please make sure to use the `SAVE` button on a regular basis.
 The button will be purple when there are unsaved changes.
 Note that if you try to exit the interpretation or close the browser with unsaved changes, you will get a warning first, which will allow you to go back and save your work.

 ### Finalise an analysis or interpretation